madhanmohanreddyperam06/madhanmohanreddyperam06/README.md

 ## About Me

-An aspiring AI and Software Developer with a strong passion for building practical, real-world applications using modern technologies.
+AI and Software Developer with a strong passion for building practical, real-world applications using modern technologies.
 I thrive at the intersection of **Python, Java, Machine Learning, and Full-Stack Development**, where I transform innovative ideas into functional, user-friendly solutions.

 ---